-In addition to the usual arguments given for the adoption of a CBDC (for example, improved payments services, particularly among populations in areas lacking internet connectivity), the Chinese authorities are likely to be concerned about the loss of government control over the financial sector, where private companies dominate the payments landscape and collect vast amounts of data.
+control over the financial sector, where private companies dominate the payments landscape and collect vast amounts of data.
 The development of the e-CNY could be considered, at least in part, in alignment with other actions by the government and the central bank to rein in the powerful fintechs.
-Many argue that e-CNY could become an important tool for social control, with links to other government programs such as the social credit system (e.g. Duffie and Economy 2022, p 37).
+Many observers argue that e-CNY could become an important tool for social control, with links to other government programs such as the social credit system (see, for instance, Duffie and Economy 2022, p.
+37).

 A distinctive aspect of the CBDC question in China is its international potential.
 China's importance in world trade has for many years exceeded the importance of its currency in global payments and finance.
-Several initiatives have begun to redress the imbalance (Nabar and Tovar, 2017).
-While it is unlikely that development of the e-CNY by itself is a deciding factor, in concert with other programs the e-CNY could contribute to the increased importance of RNB globally.
-According to the PBOC, "though technically ready for cross-border use, e-CNY is still designed mainly for domestic retail payments at present" [PBOC p 5].
-Nonetheless, one of the important potential developments for cross-border payments is the m-CDBC bridge, a BIS pilot project whose participants are the PBOC, the Hong Kong Monetary Authority, the Bank of Thailand and the Central Bank of the United Arab Emirates, and whose ultimate goal is to enable cross-border transactions between CBDCs [BIS, 2021b].
-It is important to note the Peoples' Bank of China explicitly states that such experiments "are preconditioned on mutual respect to monetary sovereignty and compliance," and that it supports the international standard that "CBDC supplied by one central bank should not disrupt other central bank's currency sovereignty and their ability to fulfill its mandate for monetary and financial stability" [PBOC pp 5-6].
+Several initiatives have begun to redress the imbalance (Nabar and Tovar 2017).
+While it is unlikely that development of the e-CNY by itself is a deciding factor, in concert with other programs the e-CNY could contribute to the increased importance of RMB globally.
+According to the PBOC, "though technically ready for cross-border use, e-CNY is still designed mainly for domestic retail payments at present" (PBOC p.
+5).
+Nonetheless, one of the important potential developments for cross-border payments is the m-CDBC bridge, a BIS pilot project whose participants are the Digital Currency Institute of the PBOC, the Hong Kong Monetary Authority, the Bank of Thailand, and the Central Bank of the United Arab Emirates, and whose ultimate goal is to enable cross-border transactions between CBDCs (BIS 2021b).
+It is important to note the People's Bank of China explicitly states that such experiments "are preconditioned on mutual respect to monetary sovereignty and compliance," and that it supports the international standard that "CBDC supplied by one central bank should not disrupt other central bank's currency sovereignty and their ability to fulfill its mandate for monetary and financial stability" (PBOC pp. 5-6).